-There are three main factors to consider when looking at where to study – the course, the university and the location.
-The latter of these should never be underestimated.
+The latter of these, the location, should never be underestimated.
 You should make sure the town or city you choose to study in is a good fit for you and your personality – and your student loan budget!

 There are some big differences in the cost of living across different parts of the UK and even between different universities.
 We take a look at the cheapest and most expensive UK universities, based on how much students want to borrow from us to help cover their living expenses.